Mountainhead: Production

 The film was written and directed by Jesse Armstrong and executive produced by Armstrong, Frank Rich, Lucy Prebble, Jon Brown, Tony Roche, Will Tracy, Mark Mylod, and Jill Footlick.
-It was released on HBO via Max in the United States and Sky Atlantic in the United Kingdom.
+It was released on HBO and HBO Max in the United States, and Sky Atlantic in the United Kingdom.
 The cast includes Steve Carell, Jason Schwartzman, Cory Michael Smith, Ramy Youssef, Andy Daly and Hadley Robinson.

-The film took under 6 months to produce, with production designer Stephen Carter being approached in December 2024 before a script, location, or cast had been decided.
+The film took under six months to produce, with production designer Stephen Carter being approached in December 2024 before a script, location, or cast had been decided.
 Armstrong began writing the script in January 2025, with the movie being fast-tracked for development by HBO.
 A number of locales were considered, including the tropics or a private island, before a "Shining-esque mansion" in the snow was decided on.
-After scouting for a suitable location in areas like British Columbia, Wyoming, and Colorado, principal photography took place in Park City, Utah in March 2025.
+After scouting for a suitable location in areas like British Columbia, Wyoming and Colorado, principal photography took place in Park City, Utah in March 2025.
 It is set almost entirely in a single location, a 21,000 ft^{2} seven bedroom mansion that was between owners at the time of filming.
 Filming took around five weeks, with other locations like the private jet scenes being shot on green screen sets.

 Release

-In April 2025, the film's title was revealed to be Mountainhead, with a simultaneous release on HBO and Max scheduled for May 31, 2025.
+In April 2025, still images from the film were released along with an announcement of the broadcast date on HBO and HBO Max, scheduled for May 31, 2025.